 The one good thing I can say about Hexclad is that the pans are made with a robust 3-ply stainless steel body over an aluminum core.
 This is a good way to make cookware as it better resists warping and temperature shocks and doesn’t expose you to aluminum when the surface coating wears away.

-The downside of this robust construction is that folks who buy Hexclad may be using the same pan for many years, even after the PTFE has degraded and is releasing fumes or chunks of PTFE into food.
+The downside of this robust construction is that folks who buy Hexclad may be using the same pan for many years, even after the ceramic coating has degraded.

 Safe use and cleaning

 Sure, go ahead and use metal utensils when cooking with Hexclad.
-The stainless steel lattice will protect the PTFE coating to some degree, but what it mainly does is make it hard to see scratches and imperfections in the coating that would easily show up in a smooth PTFE pan.
+The stainless steel lattice will protect the coating to some degree, but what it mainly does is make it hard to see scratches and imperfections in the coating that would easily show up in a smooth ceramic coated pan.

 The same goes for the dishwasher and harsh cleaning.
 Chances are that those marks are there, you just can’t see them as clearly because of the lattice.